 Do you wash and dry your clothes at home?
 Today, most people do.
 The machines we use to do these chores consume tons of electricity.
 We recommend only washing your clothes when you have a full load.
 That way, you limit any electricity waste.

 Climate control is one of the most energy-intensive technologies in your home.
 Whether you are heating the home or cooling the home, it is a voracious electricity consumer.
-Try to turn your thermostat off when you are not home.
+Install smart thermostats for when you aren’t home.
 It will reduce your electricity bill significantly.

 Antiquated, Inefficient, and Poorly Maintained Appliances Cost More: